Last updated on 2026-03-05

-The Advanced College Diploma - Business Administration - Accounting (BAAC) program at Georgian College is designed to equip students with essential skills in business and accounting.
-This program prepares graduates for a variety of roles in the financial sector, emphasizing proficiency in computer, communication, and mathematical skills.
-Students will learn to apply advanced management and financial techniques to support accounting activities, including maintaining accounting records and preparing financial statements.
-The program also focuses on developing analytical and evaluation skills to aid in management decision-making.
+The Advanced College Diploma in Business Administration - Accounting (BAAC) is designed to equip students with essential skills in both business and accounting.
+This program emphasizes proficiency in computer, communication, and mathematical skills, enabling graduates to effectively manage accounting records and prepare financial statements.
+Students will also develop analytical and evaluation skills to support management decision-making and contribute to the design of internal control systems.
+The program is delivered in a full-time format and includes co-op work terms to enhance practical learning experiences.

 Featured Experiences